lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

 We know there are prevalent cases of cardiovascular events at the first visit.
-In order to move on to further analyses and exploration, we must remove these prevalent cases so we don't introduce any bias into the results.
+Prevalent cases of disease in at recruitment can introduction bias, so we should remove these cases before continuing with any further analyses.

 `@instructions`
-- Drop all participants that have CHD, meaning CHD is listed as 1, at the first visit.
+- Exclude (with `!`) participants when `followup_visit_number` is equal to 1 *and* when `prevalent_chd` is equal to 1.
 - Count the number of cases by visit to confirm that they have been dropped.

 `@hint`
 - Filter first prevalent CHD and then followup visit number.
-- Count by followup visit and by prevalent CHD.

 `@pre_exercise_code`
 ```{r}